cqfn/aibolit/aibolit/patterns/for_count/README.md

-Metric calculated the number of FOR loops of greater or equal to specified depth
+Find in code line with nested FOR loops of depth greater or equal to specified depth
 ---